 After a hectic morning getting the whole family ready for the day, Gen X’ers prefer the convenient route to work through public transportation.
 Subway advertisements surround them on their commute and are ever changing to demand their attention.

 Professional life is all about making the right connections.
-Career focused social platforms like LinkedIn keep successful Gen X’ers connected with the right people and informed of important news in their industry.
+Career focused social networking sites like LinkedIn keep successful Gen X’ers connected with the right people and informed of important news in their industry.

 86% of Gen X’ers check the mail every day.